Standing Statue of Kichijōten: Description

-Photographer Ken Domon recognized the sculpture as the "most perfect depiction of feminine beauty among all of the Buddhist images in Japan" and frequently took pictures of it during his career.
+Photographer Ken Domon recognized the sculpture as the "most perfect depiction of feminine beauty among all the Buddhist images in Japan" and frequently took pictures of it during his career.
 Photographer Muda Tomohiro describes the statue evoking a "selfless love and compassion of a mother for her children".

 Attribution

 Though the sculptor of the statue remains unknown, scholarship has narrowed down the attribution to either Kaikei or Unkei of the Kei school style of Kamakura sculpture.

-Attribution to Kaikei stems from his Anna-miyō (安阿弥様, Anna style), which are defined by his characteristic of using realistic expression, which manifests on Kichijōten in the form of elegant expression, dimples, and neatly folded clothing.
-Contemporary works such as an Amida triad at Jōdo-ji, and sculptures at Tōdai-ji indicates Kaikei's skill in merging Nara-style and Song influences to his work.
-On top of it, Kaikei and Jōkei fostered a close relationship through eye-opening ceremonies at the sites, as well as a statue commissioned in 1212, recorded in Jōkei's Myōhonsho.
+Attribution to Kaikei stems from his Anna style (安阿弥様, Anna-miyō), defined by his characteristic usage of realistic expression, which manifests on Kichijōten in the form of elegant expression, dimples, and neatly folded clothing.
+Contemporary works such as an Amida triad at Jōdo-ji, and sculptures at Tōdai-ji indicates Kaikei's skill in integrating Nara-style and Song influences into his work.
+Additionally, Kaikei and Jōkei fostered a close relationship through eye-opening ceremonies at the sites, as well as a statue commissioned in 1212, recorded in Jōkei's Myōhonsho.

-Attribution to Unkei has been attributed through similarities of a Taishakuten statue, at Takisan-ji in Aichi Prefecture, though further investigation is warranted.
+Attribution to Unkei has been based on similarities with a Taishakuten statue at Takisan-ji in Aichi Prefecture, though further investigation is warranted.